scenerystack/community/docs/reference/api/dot/Vector2.md

 #### roundSymmetric() : <span style="font-weight: 400;">[Vector2](../dot/Vector2.md)</span> {: #roundSymmetric data-toc-label='roundSymmetric' }

-Rounds each component of this vector with Utils.roundSymmetric.
+Rounds each component of this vector with roundSymmetric.

 This is the mutable form of the function roundedSymmetric().
 This will mutate (change) this vector, in addition to returning the vector itself.